 - II.
-Mechanisms for Addressing Changed Circumstances in Long-Term Protection Measures - A. Examples of Changed Circumstances that Trigger Action of the SG.

-1. Measure 1: Examples of a Material Change in Circumstances include, but are not limited to: a significant new water right appropriation upstream of or within the subject stream reaches that is senior to the CWCB's ISF(s); the CWCB's determination to abandon its instream flow water right(s) or to allow the inundation of part of the instream flow right(s); or an administrative or judicial reduction of the instream flow right(s).

-2. Measure 2: Examples of a Material Change in Circumstances include, but are not limited to, a significant change in the operating procedures by which previously stored water is released from Green Mountain Reservoir under the 1984 Operating Policy and the terms of the Orchard Mesa Check Decree, Case No. 91CW247, Water Division 5.

-3. Measure 3: Examples of a Material Change in Circumstances include, but are not limited to, a reduction, elimination, or other significant change from historical practice in the operation of the administrative call of the Shoshone Power Right, except for (1) the changes from historical practice expressly set forth in the Agreement Concerning Reduction of Shoshone Call between Xcel Energy and the Denver Water Board, which has a term from January 1, 2007 to February 28, 2032 (2007 Shoshone Agreement); and (2) any longer period of relaxation pursuant to paragraph 5 of the 2007 Shoshone Agreement agreed to between the Denver Water Board and the Colorado River Water Conservation District.
+Mechanisms for Addressing Changed Circumstances in Long-Term Protection Measures - A. Examples of Changed Circumstances that Trigger Action of the SG. - 1.
+Measure 1: Examples of a Material Change in Circumstances include, but are not limited to: the CWCB's appropriation of an ISF that is not consistent with the SG's recommendation to the CWCB; a significant new water right appropriation upstream of or within the subject stream reaches that is senior to the CWCB's anticipated ISF(s); the CWCB's determination to abandon its instream flow water right(s) or to allow the inundation of part of the instream flow right(s); or an administrative or judicial reduction of the instream flow right(s). - 2.
+Measure 2: Examples of a Material Change in Circumstances include, but are not limited to, a materialsignificant change in the operating procedures by which previously stored water is released from Green Mountain Reservoir under the 1984 Operating Policy and the terms of the Orchard Mesa Check Decree, Case No. 91CW247, Water Division 5. - 3.
+Measure 3: Examples of a Material Change in Circumstances include, but are not limited to, a reduction, elimination, or other significant change from historical practice in the operation of the administrative call of the Shoshone Power Right, except for (1) the changes from historical practice expressly set forth in the Agreement Concerning Reduction of Shoshone Call between Xcel Energy and the Denver Water Board, which has a term from January 1, 2007 to February 28, 2032 (2007 Shoshone Agreement); and (2) any longer period of relaxation pursuant to paragraph 5 of the 2007 Shoshone Agreement agreed to between the Denver Water Board and the Colorado River Water Conservation District.
 Other examples of a Material Change in Circumstance would be an abandonment, material reduction, or material change in the manner of operation of the Cameo group of water rights.

-24 March 2012 Environmental Assessment and Finding of No Significant Impact, United Stated Bureau of Reclamation regarding Colorado Water Users' Commitment to Provide 10,825 acre-feet to the 15-Mile Reach of the Upper Colorado River, Great Plains Region, Eastern Colorado Area Office (the "March 2012 10825 FONSI").
+&lt;sup>34 March 2012 Environmental Assessment and Finding of No Significant Impact, United Stated Bureau of Reclamation regarding Colorado Water Users' Commitment to Provide 10,825 acre-feet to the 15-Mile Reach of the Upper Colorado River, Great Plains Region, Eastern Colorado Area Office (the "March 2012 10825 FONSI").

-4. Measure 4: As discussed in paragraph I.D.I above, Colorado water users' obligation to provide 10,825 acre feet of water to the endangered fish in the 15-Mile Reach will be provided in accordance with the March 2012 "10825" Findings of No Significant Impact (FONSI) or any subsequent water user obligation(s).
-Examples of a Material Change in Circumstances related to implementation of Measure 4 include, but are not limited to: (A) 5,412.5 acre-feet of Granby Reservoir releases are no longer provided; (B) the first enlargement of Wolford Mountain Reservoir (decreed in Case No. 95CW281, Water Division No. 5, is no longer available for release for delivery to the 15-Mile Reach for endangered fish species purposes; or (C) the mechanism for the release of Historic Users Pool "Surplus" water as provided in the Orchard Mesa Check Decree, Case No. 91CW247, Water Division 5 is no longer available.
+4. Measure 4: As discussed in paragraph I.D.I above, the SG expects a non-material change in the methods by which Colorado water users' obligation to provide 10,825 acre feet of water will be delivered to the endangered fish in the 15-Mile Reach will be provided in accordance with the March 2012 "10825" Findings of No Significant Impact (FONSI) or any subsequent water user obligation(s).
+Examples of a Material Change in Circumstances related to implementation of Measure 4 include, but are not limited to: (A) the currently-proposed-5,412.5 acre-feet of Granby Reservoir releases are no longer provided; (B) the first enlargement of Wolford Mountain Reservoir (decreed in Case No. 95CW281, Water Division No. 5, is no longer available for release for delivery to the 15-Mile Reach for endangered fish species purposes; or (C) the mechanism for the release of Historic Users Pool "Surplus" water as provided in the Orchard Mesa Check Decree, Case No. 91CW247, Water Division 5 is no longer available.